Family First: Couple sheds 160 lbs on 'caveman' diet

 But Paul and Amanda say the way they feel is a far better by-product than the weight loss.

-Family comes first, and in this weekly segment, we focus on everything from health to self-defense and parenting.
-Click here to find stories that offer inspiration, ideas and information that matter to you.More >
+Family comes first, and Thursdays on KSLA News 12 at 5, we focus on everything from health to self-defense and parenting.
+Click here to find stories that offer inspiration, ideas and information.More >